johannaschmidle/Gordon-Ramsay-AI-Tutor/README.md

 </p>

 ## How to Run the Medium Version
+- Download the entire repository
+- Open the folder in a Python environment and then open the file [RamsayTutor.ipynb](https://github.com/johannaschmidle/Gordon-Ramsay-AI-Tutor/blob/main/RamsayTutor.ipynb)
 - The usage is similar to the previous version
 - Add a file called "ApiKey.txt" that holds your own personal API key to the same folder on your computer
 - When you want to use the AI tutor just run all the code blocks and the code will create a new window with the interactive chat display